- Supported GitHub Products

 If you decide to revert a commit that has already been deployed to production, the previous Production Deployment from a commit will automatically be made available at the Custom Domain instantly; providing you with instant rollbacks.

-This behavior protects you and your project from a leak of sensitive information.
+This behavior protects you from leaking sensitive Project information.

 Vercel for GitHub uses the deployment API to bring you an extended user interface both in GitHub, when showing deployments, and Slack, if you have notifications setup using the Slack GitHub app.